epam/ai-dial/docs/user-guide.md

 ### Publish

 You can publish prompts to make them available for the target audience.
-You can also unpublish them to withdraw from the public use.

 **Note**: to publish a shared prompt, [duplicate](#duplicate-1) it and then publish.